dannylee1020/openpo/docs/quickstart.md

-Start using OpenPO in your code within a minute.
+Start using OpenPO in your code in minutes.

 ## Set your API Key
 Configure your API key as an environment variable.
+You can also pass the key into the client if you wish.

 ```bash
 # for completions